 A shoe insert that is simultaneously supportive and cushioned can provide instant relief and sustained comfort in equal measure.
 Something that's stiff from the get-go won't be pleasant to wear at first, while a pair that your feet simply sink into will leave them feeling fatigued.

-Looking to keep your footwear in tip top condition?
-You might want to a kind of shoe form from Amazon, which can help the shoe retain its shape.
+Looking to keep your footwear in tip-top condition?
+You might want to invest in a shoe form from Amazon, which can help the shoe retain its shape.

 What Else You Should Know Before You Buy